 - 3 tbsp extra virgin olive oil

-- 3 tbsp champagne vinegar
+- 3 tbsp champagne vinegar (or use apple cider vinegar)

 - 2 tbsp agave syrup or honey